Business and Other Risks

 Being fully aware of the need for the Group’s services to evolve beyond the mere provision of services into solution-providing services, the Group is making investments to acquire capabilities and innovate its organization and operations, while continuing to consider the balance with the domestic engineer staffing business.

-(10) Achievement of the Medium-term Management Plan
+(10) Achievement of the Medium-Term Management Plan

 The Group has formulated a five-year medium-term management plan, "Evolution 2026", with the fiscal year ending June 30, 2022 as its first year, and is implementing its medium-term business strategy accordingly.
 However, the Group may misread changes in the external environment, fail to keep up with the speed of such changes, or be unable to “evolve” our capabilities as expected, and as a result, may be unable to achieve growth or evolution in the Core Business as laid out in our medium-term management plan, “Evolution 2026,” our Group’s business operations and performance may be affected.
 The Group creates a five-year roadmap that outlines detailed policies and timelines for each business strategy, while also establishing detailed KPIs tied to each policy to strengthen our system for promoting and managing the progress of our medium-term business strategies.
 If there is a delay in the execution of these strategies, or if they need to be revised, invest management resources and strengthen the organizational structure.
 By doing so, promote the realization of our strategies and achievement of our target figures.